10 templates to help your team create an innovation repository

 But when you’re just trying to build something new, good documentation is the key to innovation—and to innovate with regularity and replicability, you may want to try building an innovation repository.

-In a recent blog post, we covered what innovation repositories are and why businesses should maintain one.
+In a recent blog post, we covered how to transform a document repository from static file storage into an innovation repository that boosts alignment and creativity.
 In short, an innovation repository is a way of thinking about your brainstorming sessions, user journeys maps, process diagrams, UX wireframes, sprint planning boards, retrospectives, and more as a form of highly visual, “always on” documentation that paints a picture of how work gets done at your company.

 By bringing all these documents, artifacts, and shared team resources together under the umbrella of an innovation repository, you can reduce learning curves during stages of high growth or turnover in your organization, enact change faster through instant context-sharing, become more efficient in bringing new ideas and products to market, and better democratize decision-making.